jslim89/jslim89.github.com/source/_posts/2015-03-31-integrate-ipay88-to-ios-mobile-platform.markdown

 - (BOOL)webView:(UIWebView *)webView shouldStartLoadWithRequest:(NSURLRequest *)request navigationType:(UIWebViewNavigationType)navigationType
 {
+    // Update: May 12, 2015
+    // a hack to solve the Maybank2u TAC popup window issue if ([request.URL.path containsString:@"m2uTACProcess.do"]) {

+        // init a new webview (as a popup) _popupWebView = [[UIWebView alloc] initWithFrame:CGRectMake(0, 0, 280, 400)];
+        [_popupWebView loadRequest:request];

+        // show it in a popup, I tested with https://github.com/rnystrom/RNBlurModalView

+        return NO;
+    }

     if ([[request.URL scheme] isEqual:@"com.mysite.myapp"]) {
         NSArray *component = [request.URL.description componentsSeparatedByString:@"://"];
         if ([component[1] isEqual:@"closeClicked"]) { // com.mysite.myapp://closeClicked